devaloop-labs/devalang/docs/ROADMAP.md

 ### Upcoming

-- ⏳ **Audio engine**: Integrate the audio engine for sound playback.
 - ⏳ **VSCode extension**: Create a VSCode extension for syntax highlighting and code completion.
 - ⏳ **WASM support**: Compile Devalang to WebAssembly for use in web applications.
 - ⏳ **Other statements**: Implement `if`, `else`, and other control structures.